cs3216/cs3216.github.io/coursework/mobile/index.md

 designed with a **design once use forever** principle in mind.
 You should spend a good amount of thinking on a good schema design, after which you should not need to come back and make drastic changes to it.
 Make sure you take some time to plan a good schema design.
-Having to perform a large schema migration when you realize your original schema wasn't flexible enough to support some feature can be a painful process, especially so if you already have a considerably large user base.
+Having to perform a large schema migration when you realise your original schema wasn't flexible enough to support some feature can be a painful process, especially so if you already have a considerably large user base.

 <div class="box">
   <strong class="milestone-counter">Milestone 3:</strong> Draw an Entity-Relationship diagram for your database schema.